Chehmet/nlp_mid/lecture3.md

 **V. From N-grams to Neural Networks**

-* Can be very useful in capturing generaliza7ons
+* Can be very useful in capturing generalizations
 * Used for pre-processing, or as features in the classifiers
 * For hard tasks, machine learning classifiers are used

 *   Why Regular expressions?
-    *   Sophis7cated sequences of regular expressions are o[en the first model for any text processing text
+    *   Sophisticated sequences of regular expressions are o[en the first model for any text processing text

 *   **Neural Networks in Language Modeling**
     *   FFNN Language Modeling (Original paper by Y. Bengio et al.)
 *For hard tasks, we use machine learning classifiers
-But regular expressions are s7ill used for pre-processing, or as features in the classifiers
+But regular expressions are still used for pre-processing, or as features in the classifiers